Eero556/Portfolio_/dokumentation.md

 3. ProjectListpage

 - ProjectListpage where i list all my "good" projects that i see as good practices.
+Zoom effect when on induvidual project!
 ![](https://github.com/Eero556/Portfolio_/blob/main/Images/portfolio3.PNG)

 4. ProjectDisplaypage